Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Our approach to sourcing hazelnuts

-While the bulk of our hazelnut supply comes from the Black Sea region of Türkiye, the world’s largest producer, we also source from Spain, Italy, Georgia and Azerbaijan.
+While the bulk of our hazelnut supply comes from the Black Sea region of Türkiye, the world’s largest producer, we also source from Spain, Italy, and Azerbaijan.
 We do not source directly from farms – we buy from suppliers that obtain hazelnuts directly from farmers or through intermediaries.

+In Türkiye, the hazelnut supply chain contains challenges, especially concerning labor conditions and child labor risks.
+We work closely with partners and suppliers to address these.
 Since 2011, Nestlé has been working with the Fair Labor Association (FLA) to assess labor practices in the Turkish hazelnut sector.
-Partnering with our suppliers Ofi, Balsu and Yavuz, we have supported remedial activities to bring systemic improvements in human rights and labor standards to the sector.
+Partnering with our suppliers Ofi, Balsu and Yavuz, we have supported programs to bring systemic improvements in human rights and labor standards to the sector.

-This aims to create better living and working conditions and address child labor risks, as well as create the circumstances for responsible recruitment.
+The aim is to create better living and working conditions and address child labor risks, as well as create the circumstances for responsible recruitment.

 Promoting the human rights and livelihoods of workers and children

 As well as providing children with safe spaces and activities, summer schools raise awareness about child labor among teachers and local villagers.
-During the pandemic, our suppliers put measures in place to open safe spaces for smaller groups of children and sent them education kits with books and pencils.

 Developing women’s skills